Arsenal looks a genuine title contender after Chelsea win

 “I’m focused on making a difference and managed to do so today,” Salah told Sky Sports.

 NEWCASTLE RUN CONTINUES

-It’s now six wins from seven games for Newcastle after beating Southampton 4-1 on Sunday, but manager Eddie Howe still wasn’t satisfied.
+It’s now six wins from seven games for third-place Newcastle after beating Southampton 4-1 on Sunday, but manager Eddie Howe still wasn’t satisfied.

 “The overall performance was below where it has been,” Howe told BBC Sport.
 “Recently we’ve played at a really high level consistently and today dropped below it.

 “I don’t think we were particularly good with the ball.
 I’m not being over dramatic or critical, the players have done brilliantly and it’s not easy to win in the Premier League at home or away.
 We’ve won comfortably but I think the lads know they weren’t quite there today.”

 Miguel Almiron, Chris Wood, Joe Willock and Bruno Guimaraes scored for Newcastle.